Tako, Chiba

 Tako (多古町, Tako-machi) is a town located in Chiba Prefecture, Japan.
-As of 1 December 2020, the town had an estimated population of 14,387 in 6068 households and a population density of 200 persons per km².
+As of 1 December 2020, the town had an estimated population of 14,387 in 6068 households and a population density of 200 persons per km^{2}.
 The total area of the town is 72.68 km2.

 Geography

 Tako is located in the northeastern portion of Chiba prefecture, approximately 35 kilometers from the prefectural capital at Chiba and 60 to 70 kilometers from central Tokyo.
 The west borders Narita International Airport.
 Located on the Kanto Plain sandwiched between the Shimōsa Plateau and the Kujūkuri Plain, the majority of the land is flat.
 The Kuriyama River flows through the center of the town.